JOJ0/discodos/README.md

 `./setup.py`

 You should find a file named `discobase.db` inside the root of your discodos folder.

-Create a new mix.
+Check if the database is working by creating a new mix.

 `./cli.py mix -c new_mix_name`